-A well thought through design can deliver a product that brings your brand and vision to life.
+A well thought through design can bring your brand and vision to life.
 I’m specialized in lifestyle products, consumer goods and consumer electronics.

 A specialized area of design that focuses on color, material and finish development.
 This involves trend research, materials and processes R&D, strategy and lots of creative thinking.